Burnes, Brewers blank Cards 2-0, move alone atop NL Central - WHIZ News

 Burnes needed to be on top of his game to outduel St. Louis’ Miles Mikolas, who had come one strike away from a no-hitter last Tuesday before allowing a double to Cal Mitchell with two outs in the ninth inning of a 9-1 victory over the Pittsburgh Pirates.

-The game was scoreless through 4 ½ innings with each team having only one hit before the Brewers broke through in the bottom of the fifth.
+The game was scoreless with each team having only one hit before the Brewers broke through in the bottom of the fifth.

 After Keston Hiura singled with one out, Taylor hit a 2-2 sinker from Mikolas over the center-field wall.
 Taylor’s seventh homer of the season traveled an estimated 416 feet.

-Mikolas (5-5) lasted 6 1/3 innings and allowed just those two runs plus four hits.
-He struck out three and walked two.
+Mikolas (5-5) lasted 6 1/3 innings and allowed those two runs plus four hits while striking out three and walking two.

+“It’s kind of whoever blinks first or (you) kind of know going out that it might be a one-swing ballgame,” Mikolas said.
+“They put a good swing on the ball, and that was it.”

 TRAINER’S ROOM